top of page

 Children and young people over the age of 14 are welcome to attend with a parent or guardian by prior arrangement.

-Please bear in mind that the activity duration is calculated based on average walking speeds over the types of terrain encountered and previous occurrences of this specific route.
-The activity may be completed in a quicker or longer time than expected based on individual fitness levels within the group.
+Please bear in mind that the activity duration is calculated based on average walking speeds over the types of terrain encountered and previous occurrences of each specific route.
+Navigation sessions may be completed in a quicker or longer time than expected based on individual fitness levels within the group.

-As mentioned, it is necessary to have good mobility and a moderate level of fitness to take part in this activity.
+As mentioned, it is necessary to have good mobility and a moderate level of fitness to take part.

-It should be mentioned that weather in the West Pennine Moors can be unpredictable at all times of the year and so it isn't possible to guarantee excellent views on every walk.
-It may be necessary for the walk leader to change the itinerary of the route for safety or other reasons, meaning that is is not possible to included certain advertised objectives.
+It should be mentioned that weather in the UK can be unpredictable at all times of the year.
+It may be necessary for the course leader to change the itinerary of the route for safety or other reasons, meaning that is is not possible to included certain advertised objectives.

 Unless there is a safety concern posed by the weather forecast, activities will go ahead regardless of conditions.